Cool McCool

-Cool McCool is a Saturday morning animated series that ran on NBC from September 10, 1966 to January 21, 1967, with three segments per show, in all consisting of sixty segments.
-It was created by Bob Kane – who was most famous as one of the creators of Batman – and produced by Al Brodax for King Features.
+Cool McCool is a Saturday morning animated series that ran on NBC from September 10, 1966, to January 21, 1967, with three segments per show, consisting overall of sixty segments.
+It was created by Bob Kane—who was most famous as one of the creators of Batman—and produced by Al Brodax for King Features.

 The show was drawn in Australia, with Artransa Park Film Studios completing the bulk of the animation.
 Due to the quick turn-around times required by the rapid production schedule, further animation was completed by other Australian artists such as Gus McLaren and Eric Porter Studios.

 Description

-Riffing off the then-popular genres of superheroes and James Bond spy adventures, Cool McCool featured the adventures of a hip, trenchcoated spy, who – as on the contemporary TV show Get Smart – defeated villains despite being comically inept.
-Villains included the Rattler, Hurricane Harry, the Owl, Jack-In-The-Box, and Dr. Madcap.
+Riffing off the then-popular genres of superheroes and James Bond spy adventures, Cool McCool featured the adventures of a hip, trenchcoated spy, who—as on the contemporary TV show Get Smart—defeated villains despite being comically inept.
+Villains included the Rattler, Hurricane Harry, the Owl, Jack-In-The-Box and Dr. Madcap.

 McCool's boss was known as Number One, although his face was never seen onscreen; only his arms and a cigar were visible behind his chair.
 Number One's secretary was Friday, a dumpy girl who had an unrequited crush on the secret agent.